Local Government Key Facts and Figures

 There are 537 councils Australia-wide.
-Of these, around 60% to 70% are regional or rural councils.
+Of these, around 55% are regional, rural, or remote councils.

 General facts about local government